Chinese Medicine is an effective system of healing that originated in China approximately 3000 years ago.

 Acupuncture stimulates the flow of energy and blood while bringing the body back into balance.
 This is performed via the painless insertion of very thin, disposable needles into specific points in the body.
 It’s a wide misconception the sole use of acupuncture is to treat back pain, as it can treat a wide variety of internal conditions, such as constipation, insomnia, addictions, fatigue, PMS, and asthma.

 A typical acupuncture treatment takes up to 45 minutes.
 If the problem presented is pain, acupressure massage may be incorporated.
-Most people find acupuncture to be an extremely relaxing and comfortable procedure.
+Most people find acupuncture to be a painless and extremely relaxing and comfortable procedure.

 Very often I prescribe a “Chinese herbal formula” which consists of many herbs, combined together in small concentrations, personalized towards the unique diagnosis of each patient.
 This method provides better results than taking a single herb, and doesn’t involve any side effects.

 The herbs I commonly prescribe in the clinic are in a powder form and the patient mixes the powder with hot water to make a tea; however, many other forms can be prescribed, including tinctures, capsules, or ointments.
+Some examples of these herbs are found in my Health Shop.
 Also, I will usually recommend that patients make specific dietary changes.
 This plays an important role towards re-balancing the body and promoting good health.

 Needles are inserted on certain acupuncture points along the body and then attached to a device that generates continuous electric impulses using small clips.
 These devices are used to adjust the frequency and intensity of the impulse being delivered, depending on the condition being treated.
 Electroacupuncture uses two needles at a time so that the impulses can pass from one needle to the other.
 Several pairs of needles can be stimulated simultaneously, usually for no more than 30 minutes.